It's me innit

 I started doing craft fairs whilst still working.
 There weren't really any digital artists doing fairs at that time and one event even removed my work thinking it was clip art!
 I managed to persuade them that I actually created the designs myself!

 In 2013 I opened my shop in Reduth.
 I also completed a 10 week night school course on Illustrator.
 This allowed me to develop my style with a flexibility that I previously didn't have.
-I still only know the basics and am sure there are several functions that would my work a whole lot easier!!

 The ethos of these events is to create somewhere affordable for people to trade and to not compromise on quality over quantity.
 These events have grown over the last couple of years and am proud to be part of them.